-Which option is best for you will depend on your situation.
+Which settlement option is best for you will depend on your situation.
 You should speak with an attorney to discuss your options and make sure you make the best decision for your needs.

 How Long Do I Have to File a Workers’ Compensation Claim in Charlotte, North Carolina?

-How Much Does Workers’ Compensation Pay?
+What Does Workers’ Compensation Pay?